 Season 3 of Riverdale consist of 22 episodes.

 I thought the execution was poor.
-There's twists and turns, but so much of it doesn't work.
+There are twists and turns, but so much of it doesn't work.
 I didn't think it was awful.
-I actually really enjoyed the first three or so episodes, but from there the film really goes down hill.
+I actually really enjoyed the first three or so episodes, but from there the series really goes downhill.
 It just drives right off a cliff and never fully recovers.
 Again, not awful, but at times it comes very close.

-It felt like every good idea they had they ran it into the ground.
-They even managed to destroy the half decent ones.
+It felt like every good idea was run into the ground.
+They even managed to destroy the half-decent ones.
 The Gargoyle King was cool and intriguing until he wasn't.
 G&G was cool until it became stupid, and Fizzle Rocks were cool until they too became stupid.
-Even Archie and his boxing "sub plot" became stale.
-The "Farm" also geeky victim to this.
+Even Archie and his boxing "subplot" became stale.
+The "Farm" is also geeky victim to this.
 It was cool then it got ran into the ground and became annoying.
 They even mess up some of the old stuff.
 I personally really loved The Serpents from the first season.
 On the outside they were a gang of criminals, by on the inside they represented a family in a broken neighborhood.
-Now their practically irrelevant.
+Now they're practically irrelevant.
 A lot of the original characters that I loved were also very irrelevant and just seem to be hanging around.

 There was a ton of filler in this season.
 I found a lot of the episodes to be pretty pointless.
 The opening recap, Jughead's narration, and the last 2 minutes were the only real thing of value.
 It felt like they tried their hardest to make sure they had 22 episodes.
 Even if it meant filling the season with a ton of pointless junk.
 I'm positive it would have been ten times better if they would have cut it down to maybe 13 episodes.

-Madeline Petsch and Mädchen Amick never really get to show of their great acting.
-Both are great actresses that I love throughout the series, but here their just left out to dry.
+Madeline Petsch and Mädchen Amick never really get to show off their great acting.
+Both are great actresses that I have loved throughout the series, but here, they're just left out to dry.

 There were also plenty of characters that just get left behind.
 Josie was relevant maybe twice.
-Kevin gets a sub plot, but it doesn't go anywhere.
+Kevin gets a subplot, but it doesn't go anywhere.
 Toni was just there.
-I'm pretty sure the writers forgot about Sweat pea.
+I'm pretty sure the writers forgot about Sweat Pea.
 Alice Cooper just kinda hangs around.
 F. P. Jones was important for a few episodes, then he too just hangs around.
-Luke Perry (unfortunately passed away) too is just pushed to the side lines.
-It's not even to make room for new characters.
-Season 2 misused some of it's characters, but it was to make room to introduce new ones.
-This season had 5 new characters of importance, but they never really explore them.
-One of them (Ethal) isn't even a main stay.
+Luke Perry (unfortunately passed away) is just pushed to the sidelines as well.

 They had intriguing ideas and they had interesting stories, but the execution was poor.
-Everything gets dragged out and ran into the ground.
+Everything gets dragged out and run into the ground.

 The plot comes off as confused, and the ending comes off as lazy.

-Season 3 picks up right were season 2 left off.
+Season 3 picks up right where season 2 left off.
 Archie is on trial for murder.
 I really liked these first few episodes.
 They introduced The Gargoyle King and they had kids dying.
-I thought it was interesting and I was excited for the season.
-The only low point for me is when Archie decides to plea guilty to a murder he didn't commit.
+I thought it was interesting and I was excited about the season.
+The only low point for me is when Archie decides to plead guilty to a murder he didn't commit.
 It felt a little lazy to me, and I didn't think it make a whole lot of sense.
-The jury was split even so he had a pretty good chance at winning, but decides to plea guilty so his family wouldn't have to deal with the trial.
-It think it would have been a lot better if they would've just found him guilty.
-Neither one does anything for Archie's character, by at least the second would have gave Hiram some momentum.
+The jury was split even so he had a pretty good chance at winning, but decided to plead guilty so his family wouldn't have to deal with the trial.
+I think it would have been a lot better if they would've just found him guilty.
+Neither one does anything for Archie's character, but at least the second would have given Hiram some momentum.

-Archie then becomes a member of an underground prison fight club.
-Then he escapes and goes on the run.
+Archie then becomes a member of an underground prison fight club and escapes and goes on the run.
 I didn't mind it.
 All of it wasn't great, but not all of it was bad.
 The fight club was fine I guess.
-I loved the prison break, but I was impartial to the fugitive on the run episodes.
-It good at first, but like everything else on this show it gets run into the ground.
-It became very stale to watch.
-It was fun at first to see Archie and Jughead on the run together, but it becomes clear very early on that they have no real plans for them.
+I loved the prison break, but I was partial to the fugitive on the run episodes.
+It's good at first, but like everything else on this show, it gets run into the ground.
+It was fun at first to see Archie and Jughead on the run together, but it becomes clear very early on that they have no real plans .
 The only good thing that came out of it was the introduction of Gladys Jones.

 Betty spends a ton of the season trying to uncover what The Farm really is.
 I didn't mind that, but the story she had with her mother is one I had a problem with.
 There was a point in time where I was really annoyed by Betty, and her constantly trying to "rescue" her mother from The Farm.

 I had a problem with Archie too.
 His character turned into something I didn't like, but I can't really explain it.
-He constantly did this thing where he thought everything was his fault that annoyed me.
+He constantly did this thing where he thought everything was his fault, which annoyed me.
 He went through this dark faze, but they didn't explore it enough for me.